Name: Chef Brandon Burleson

 I love food and I love the sense of family that it brings.
 When I think back on food, I think of church dinners and family suppers.
 I think of when life seemed a little more relaxed and the laughter and happiness that always seemed to be tied around cookouts and I wanted to hold on to that feeling and share it with others.

-What other jobs, if any, have you worked within the food industry?
+What other jobs have you worked within the food industry?

 If it is a job in a restaurant then I have done it.
 How can you ask someone to do something that you yourself haven’t done before?